5 Golden rules of career progression:

 4. Do more than your job

 As a manager, you should be there to help your career progression.
-You can do this by being pro-active and offering your employee career progression examples and development strategies.
-This is something that will lead you to be a good manager and benefit your employee.
+You can do this by being proactive and offering your employees career progression examples and development strategies.
+This is something that will help you to be a good manager and benefit your employees.

 - Offer work shadowing opportunities.
-Shadowing a role in a different department or one which they might like to progress too will help them learn the skills they might need to include in their career progression plan.
+Shadowing a role in a different department or one to which they might like to progress, will help them learn the skills they might need to include in their career progression plan.

 - Make the most out of your appraisals and reviews.
 Use this time to your advantage and ask them to prepare a career progression plan.
 It is likely that they will be interested but potentially unsure how to get started, so offer some valuable advice on succession planning and career development examples from your own experience.